nmitsou/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)

-The output video is stored in the file: output_video.mp4
+The output video is stored in the file: [output_video.mp4](https://github.com/nmitsou/CarND-Vehicle-Detection/blob/master/output_video.mp4)

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used scipy.ndimage.measurements.label() to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+Finally, I assumed that each blob corresponded to a vehicle and constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmaps for the three images shown above: